Olusegun-eo/payroll/README.md

 Note: Ensure that the application is running on the specified port (8085 in the example) and adjust the URL accordingly if you are using a different port or host.

 Other things to be implemented is Access Control, and a need to further enhance it based on your specific requirements for future purposes

+Ensure you have JRE(or Java 17 SDKs) installed on your laptop.
+You can use any of your desired IDE for this project.
+I have included all the classpath in it but you need to update it before you launch the application.
+Ensure you are also connected to the internet.
+Thanks